My-Favorite-Camping-Store.com

 Special Sleeping Bag Features

-There are certain sleeping bag features that
+There are certain sleeping bag features that are essential for a good night’s rest.

 When you are camping in warm weather, all you really need is a basic sleeping bag.
 But if you’re a winter camper, the more advanced sleeping bag features are essential.